-In addition to that, remember that multiple interviewers, means writing multiple letters.
+In addition to that, remember that multiple interviewers mean writing multiple letters.
 The body of these letters should all be different in some way.
-If those interviewers were to compare messages, you don’t want them to find that you copy and pasted the exact same thing three times.
+If those interviewers were to compare messages, you don’t want them to find that you copied and pasted the same thing three times.

-In this same paragraph, you can mention the role and what excites you about the opportunity.
+In this paragraph, you can mention the role and what excites you about the opportunity.
 Did you learn something new about the position in this interview?
 Maybe mention it here.
-This proves not only that you’re intrigued by the opportunity, but also that you’re a good listener.
+This proves not only that you’re intrigued by the opportunity but also that you’re a good listener.

-In the second paragraph of the letter, you can feel free to talk about yourself some.
+In the letter's second paragraph, feel free to talk about yourself.
 Why does this role feel like a fit for you specifically?
 This should not be a drawn-out repetition of everything you mentioned in the interview.
-Rather, use it as a moment to wrap up some of your skills and relate them to the current opportunity.
+Instead, use it to wrap up some of your skills and relate them to the current opportunity.

 Bring Up Something You Forgot

 Another great thing about the thank you letter?
 Interviews aren’t perfect, and it’s possible you forgot to mention something that could really help make your case for being the best choice.
-The thank you letter can be a redeeming moment wherein you bring up that experience or skill that slipped your mind in the moment.
+The thank you letter can be a redeeming moment wherein you bring up that experience or skill that slipped your mind.

 Again, don’t take too long to do this.
-You want to be respectful of your interviewer’s time and understand they have their own work to do.
+You want to respect your interviewer’s time and understand they have their own work to do.
 But you also want your best foot out there, and it’s okay to dedicate some of your thank you letter to communicating some forgotten talents.

 Lastly, you should express your gratitude for being considered.
 I know.
-Job hunting is hard and arduous and the last thing you feel like doing is thanking one out of a hundred companies you’ve applied to for even thinking about hiring you.
+Job hunting is complex and arduous, and the last thing you feel like doing is thanking one out of a hundred companies you’ve applied to for even thinking about hiring you.

 But I promise this gesture matters.
-It shows you don’t feel entitled to the position, but rather you are grateful they gave you a chance to try for it.
-As I’ve said before, it’s also a chance to reiterate your interest in the role.
+It shows you don’t feel entitled to the position but are grateful they gave you a chance to try for it.
+As I’ve said, it’s also a chance to reiterate your interest in the role.

-A lot of times, hiring personnel will pause on a candidate because they don’t seem like they want to be there.
-While it may seem wrong to judge a person’s intentions, keep in mind that’s literally what an interview is.
-It’s a company gauging whether a candidate is a good enough fit to take a chance on.
+Hiring personnel often pause on a candidate because they don’t seem like they want to be there.
+While judging a person’s intentions may seem wrong, remember that’s literally what an interview is.
+It’s a company gauging whether a candidate is a good enough fit to take a chance.
 Companies especially want people who are going to stick around.
-For this reason, take the 30 seconds to include a sentence restating your interest in the role at the bottom of your thank you letter.
+For this reason, take 30 seconds to include a sentence restating your interest in the role at the bottom of your thank you letter.